ProsantaChaki/nodejs_in_docker/README.md

-# A sample app to run Node.js app in docker container
+# A sample Node.js app in docker container

 This is a simple NodeJs project with docker configuration
 ### PreRequisite: